Conditional HI mass functions and the HI-to-halo mass relation in the local Universe: Predicting the H i mass of galaxies

 where $y_0$ gives the mean value of $y$ for galaxies of given $\bm{x}$, and $\delta y$ quantifies the scatter of individual galaxies around the mean. $\delta y$ is assumed to be a random variable that follows a Gaussian distribution function with a zero mean and a dispersion of $\sigma$.
 We model the mean of $y$ as a linear combination of $\bm{x}$:

-where $\bm{\beta}$ is a vector of model parameters that has the same number of elements as $\bm{x}$, and $e$ is a constant.
+where $\bm{\beta}$ is a vector of model parameters that has the same number of elements as $\bm{x}$, $T$ denotes transpose, and $q$ is a constant.
 In this work we choose $y$ to be the \hi-to-stellar mass ratio in logarithmic scale, $y= \log(\mhi/\mstar)$, and We use {\tt SampleX} to calibrate model parameters.
 For $\bm{x}$, we adopt the following four parameters: the surface stellar mass density $\mu_\ast$, the color index $u-r$, the stellar mass \mstar\ and the concentration index $R_{90}/R_{50}$ (see \S~\ref{sec:properties}).
 Thus

 It is not straightforward to design an appropriate functional form for $\sigma$.
-Our tests showed that the scatter actually depends on $M_{\hi,0}$, which is the mean value of \hi\ mass given by the \hi\ estimator ($M_{\hi,0}=y_0 + \lgmstar$), and the dependence can be described by a piecewise linear function:
+Our tests showed that the scatter actually depends on $m_0\equiv y_0+\lgmstar$, that is, the logarithm of the mean value of \hi-to-stellar mass ratio, as given by the \hi\ estimator, plus the logarithm of the stellar mass.
+The dependence can be described by a piecewise linear function:

-where $c_a$ and $c_b$ are model parameters to be determined, and $M_{\hi,0,t}$ is an empirically determined cut in $M_{\hi,0}$ below which the scatter is a constant.
-Our model thus has a total of 7 free parameters: $a,\ b,\ c,\ d,\ e,\ c_a,\ c_b$, to be determined.
+where $c_a$ and $c_b$ are model parameters to be determined, and $m_{0,t}$ is an empirically determined cut in $m_0$ below which the scatter is a constant.
+Our model thus has a total of 7 free parameters: $a,\ b,\ c,\ d,\ q,\ c_a,\ c_b$, to be determined.
 The four-parameter model for the mean relation (\autoref{eqn:y0}) is motivated by that in L12 where the \hi-to-stellar mass ratio of galaxies was considered as a function of $\mu_\ast$, $NUV-r$, \mstar\ and the radial gradient of $g-i$.
 Here we replace the $g-i$ color gradient by the concentration index which is more widely used and easier to measure.
 We also replace $NUV-r$ by $u-r$ for similar reasons.
 We note that our model and that of L12 lead to similar results in terms of estimating the mean relation between \hi\ gas mass and galaxy properties.
 We have attempted to include more parameters or to replace some of the parameters, and found no significant improvements.
 As pointed out in the introduction, our \hi\ mass estimator is an improvement on earlier estimators because of the inclusion of both the scatter in the model and non-detections in the calibration sample.